k8s-installer/k8s-installer/ansible/roles/worker/README.md

-# master/first role
+# worker role

-ワーカーノード Kubernetes コントロールプレーンをインストールします。
+Installs Kubernetes control plane for worker nodes.

-以下手順が実行されます。
+Execute followings:

-* join スクリプトを投入
+* Install join script.
-* kubeadm join を実行
+* Execute `kubeadm join`

-## 注意事項
+## Note

-/etc/kubernetes/kubelet.conf が存在する場合は、kubeadm join は完了しているとみなし再実行は行いません。
+If the `/etc/kubernetes/kubelet.conf` file already exists, it assumes that the `kubeadm join` has already been executed and will not rerun.